[Publish] Uploading and sharing links to videos

 Videos will appear natively and play automatically on Twitter if they are within Twitter’s permitted file limits of 512MB and up to 140 seconds long.

 Videos longer than Twitter’s threshold will be displayed as a link to Buffer's video player ( video.buffer.com).
 When a user clicks on the image, a separate tab will open, where the video is hosted and can be played.

 LinkedIn doesn't support video just yet and therefore videos of any length will always be displayed as a link to Buffer's video player ( video.buffer.com).
 When users click on the play button, they'll be taken to Buffer's video player in a new tab.

-Videos will appear natively and and play automatically on Instagram, however they would need to conform to Instagram’s permitted video length, which is between 3 and 60 seconds.
-Videos which exceed the maximum length seconds will still be shared to Instagram via Buffer, but will be trimmed at 60 seconds.
+Videos will appear natively and and play automatically on Instagram, however, they would need to conform to Instagram’s permitted video length, which is between 3 and 60 seconds.
+Videos which exceed the maximum length seconds will still be shared to Instagram, but will be trimmed at 60 seconds.

 Posting a link to a video hosted somewhere online, such as YouTube or Vimeo, is another easy way to share videos with your followers.
-Similar to uploading videos, these will also appear and behave slightly differently on each social network.
-Excluding LinkedIn, which will autoplay the video, users would need to click on the link to play the video.
+Similar to uploading videos, these will also appear and behave slightly differently on each social network, as described below.